buerokratt/Turvis/README.md

 - Adds an interceptor for rewriting response code when configured in config file
 - Improvements/refactorings to regex module.

-## Feature/14
-When ruuter-incoming endpoint is requested, it looks up default ruleset to apply and path specific.
-Rulesest are expected to be configured in `/patterns/rulesets/*` directory.
 ## Feature/19, Feaure/18 and Feature/14
 this is combined PR to address all related functionality for HTTP ruleset configuration/validation.